Herbert A. Friedman

 Another German leaflet to

 is coded *350-11-44 and also produced by the organization Südstern.
 The leaflet depicts a lonely British soldier standing in a snowstorm while owls watch him from a nearby barren tree.
+This leaflet was disseminated in November 1944.
 The text on the front is: Italy

 The back is a long text message which says in part: